Simulating Roman+Gaia Combined Astrometry, Parallaxes, and Proper Motions: Line-of-Sight Velocity Impact on Astrometry

 In the absence of acceleration, the magnitude of a star's PM is defined to be where $|V_T|$ is the magnitude of the star's tangential velocity and $D$ is the star's distance.
 Taking a derivative with respect to time, we have: where the line-of-sight (LOS) velocity is defined by $V_{LOS} = \frac{dD}{dt}$.
 For the model presented in this work to hold, we require that the change in the PM magnitude over some time baseline $T$ is much smaller than the measured PM uncertainty, $\sigma_{\mu} \gg \lvert T \cdot \frac{d\mu}{dt} \rvert$, which implies:

 Similarly, for parallax, we have $\varpi = \frac{1}{D}$, which ultimately leads to the following constraint:

-Putting in some typical values -- such as $V_{LOS}= V_{T}= 100$~km/s, $T=10$~years, $\sigma_{\mu}=0.01$~mas/yr, and $\sigma_{\varpi}=0.01$~mas -- we find that the stellar distance must be much larger than $\sim46$~pc to be confident that the LOS velocity will not significantly change the parallax or PM over a 10 year baseline.
+Putting in some typical values -- such as $V_{LOS}= V_{T}= 100$~km/s, $T=10$~years, $\sigma_{\mu}=0.01$~mas/yr, and $\sigma_{\varpi}=0.01$~mas -- we find that the stellar distance must be much larger than $\sim46$~pc to be confident that the LOS velocity will not significantly change the parallax or PM over a 10 year baseline. \kam{For some of the highest-precision PMs and parallaxes expected from next-generation telescopes, astrometric uncertainties like $\sigma_{\mu}<1$~$\mu$as/yr and $\sigma_{\varpi}<1$~$\mu$as will be possible (e.g., Figure}~\ref{fig:GBTDS_astrometry_errs}\kam{).
+In these cases, the distance threshold would increase to $\sim 147$~pc (i.e. a factor of $\sqrt{10}$ times larger).}